GREEK THEATRE PROGRAM

 uk.
 Note: Fees for BADA’s summer programmes are not eligible for payment under the federal loan system nor do they qualify as higher education expenses under the 529 plan as they are not credit bearing.
 Unfortunately, BADA is not in a position to assist in the retention of any additional outside grant or loan assistance. -

-Accommodation in London will be a mixture of single and twin rooms and accommodations in Greece will be in shared twin rooms.
+Accommodations in London will be shared twin rooms at the Stay Club North Acton.
+Accommodations in Greece will also be in shared twin rooms.
 All rooms in Oxford are single occupancy.
 Further details on accommodation will be sent to you as part of pre-arrival materials.

 -